apollographql/apollo-server/docs/source/essentials/schema.md

 }
 ```

-This implements a single `addBook` mutation which accepts a `title` and `author` argument (both `String` types).
-We'll talk more about the arguments soon, but the important thing to note here is that this mutation will return the newly-created `Book` object.
+This implements a single `addBook` mutation which accepts `title` and `author` as arguments (both `String` types).
+We'll go further into arguments (also known as "input types") in [types](../schemas/types.html), but the important thing to note here is that this mutation will return the newly-created `Book` object.

 The `Book` object will match the previously-created `Book` type (from above) and, much like the `Query` type, we specify the fields to include in the return object when sending the `mutation`: